DLaVA: Document Language and Vision Assistant for Answer Localization with Enhanced Interpretability and Trustworthiness: Related Work

 \subsection{Text Recognition}

-In text recognition, the evolution from sequence models to Transformer-based architectures has yielded models resilient to diverse fonts, distortions, and complex layouts.
+Text recognition is an integral part of OCR-dependent approaches for document VQA as well as visual information extraction.
+In text recognition, the evolution from sequence models to transformer-based architectures has yielded models resilient to diverse fonts, distortions, and complex layouts.
 Early models such as CRNN \cite{shi2016end}, SAR \cite{li2019show}, and MASTER \cite{lu2021master} established the groundwork for sequence and attention-based recognition.
 More recent Transformer-based models, such as ViTSTR \cite{atienza2021vision} and PARSeq \cite{bautista2022scene}, further enhanced accuracy by capturing long-range dependencies.
-Innovations like MaskOCR \cite{lyu2022maskocr}, TrOCR \cite{li2023trocr}, and DTrOCR \cite{fujitake2024dtrocr} have integrated masked pretraining with encoder-decoder frameworks, achieving SOTA recognition accuracy across challenging scenarios.
+Innovations like MaskOCR \cite{lyu2022maskocr}, TrOCR \cite{li2023trocr}, and DTrOCR \cite{fujitake2024dtrocr} have integrated masked pretraining with encoder-decoder frameworks, achieving SoTA recognition accuracy across challenging scenarios.